 - Rainwater systems can only be constructed on existing buildings unless the new roofing is over a sprayer washdown area.

 - The work should meet the relevant British Standards (all of our plastic tanks are CE marked and built according to British Standards).

-- Second-hand tanks are not eligible for funds – however, we do offer competitive manufacturers rates on all tanks and further discounts for farmers under a number of farming groups.
+- Second-hand tanks are not eligible for funds – however, we do offer competitive manufacturer rates on all tanks and trade discounts for farmers and those within agricultural buying groups.

 - Must be sited on a concrete base suitable for the weight on the tank when full and in accordance with the manufacturer’s guidelines.

 - ‘Dated’ photographs of existing buildings and guttering may be required as part of your application.